drduh/YubiKey-Guide/README.md

 Update the repository URL to `git@github.com:USERNAME/repository` and any authenticated commands will be authorized by YubiKey.

-**Note** If you encounter the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.
+**Note** For the error `gpg: signing failed: No secret key` - run `gpg --card-status` with YubiKey plugged in and try the git command again.

 ## OpenBSD